How to Apply

 Step 4 - Wait for Notification

-Human resources analysts review every resume submitted to determine if the minimum qualifications for the position are met based on what the applicant submits.
-Typically, a notice is sent to applicants within two weeks after the recruitment has closed and will either be received by e-mail or hard copy.
-This notification will let you know if you did or did not make the eligible-for-hire list as well as the date you will expire from the list.
+In some cases, applicants may be placed on an eligible-for-hire list from which multiple departments can select candidates for interviews.
+When this happens, a notice via e-mail is sent to applicants within two weeks after the recruitment has closed.
+This notification will let you know if you did or did not make the eligible-for-hire list and the date you will expire from the list.
 Keep this notice for your records.
-An eligible-for-hire list is a list of all qualified applicants in which departments can select candidates for interviews.

 When a vacancy occurs and approval to hire has been granted, departments will request an eligible-for-hire list from the Human Resources Department.
 Hiring supervisors or a delegate will review the resume and cover letters of the individuals placed on the list and select candidates to interview.

-Keep in mind that the City of Phoenix receives a high volume of highly competitive applicants each month.
+Keep in mind that the City of Phoenix receives a high volume of competitive applicants for each recruitment.
 Depending on the position, the number of applicants on an eligible-for-hire list can vary from 10 to 1500!
 Prior to reviewing resumes, department hiring supervisors create a list of qualifications to identify top candidates.
 This provides the hiring supervisor with a manageable number of applicants to interview.
 Although many departments have the same positions, each may use them differently and require different qualifications from the candidates selected for interviews.